dijasila/GPAW/doc/platforms/Cray/lumi.rst

 =================================

 .. note::
-   These instructions are up-to-date as of November 2023.
+   These instructions are up-to-date as of February 2024.

 It is recommended to perform the installations under the ``/projappl/project_...`` directory